mkaiser6/Intro_to_ML/CA05/README.md

 **Packages to import:**

-import pandas as pd
-import numpy as np
-import matplotlib.pyplot as plt from sklearn.tree import DecisionTreeClassifier from sklearn import preprocessing

-from sklearn.preprocessing import LabelEncoder from sklearn.ensemble import RandomForestClassifier from sklearn.ensemble import AdaBoostClassifier from sklearn.ensemble import GradientBoostingClassifier from xgboost import XGBClassifier from sklearn.metrics import accuracy_score, roc_auc_score
 ______________________________________________________________________________________________________________________

 Please feel free to reach out if you have any questions or issues with accessing or understanding any documents